bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

-Bitcoin Core developers continued working on relay improvements, merging [support][news315 p2a] for [pay-to-anchors][topic ephemeral anchors] (P2A) in August and releasing Bitcoin Core 28.0 in FIXME:month with support for 1p1c package relay, TRUC transaction relay, package RBF and sibling replacement, and a standard P2A output script type.
+Bitcoin Core developers continued working on relay improvements, merging [support][news315 p2a] for [pay-to-anchors][topic ephemeral anchors] (P2A) in August and releasing Bitcoin Core 28.0 in October with support for 1p1c package relay, TRUC transaction relay, package RBF and sibling replacement, and a standard P2A output script type.
 Gregory Sanders, who contributed to the development of all those features, [described][news324 guide] how developers of wallets and other software that uses Bitcoin Core to create or broadcast transactions can take advantage of the new capabilities.

-Later in the year, support for [emphemeral dust][topic ephemeral anchors] outputs using P2A were made standard in a [merge][news330 dust].
+Later in the year, support for [ephemeral dust][topic ephemeral anchors] outputs using P2A were made standard in a [merge][news330 dust].
 This allows a transaction paying zero fee to be bumped by a child transaction paying all the relevant fee---a type of purely